Nitrosonium tetrafluoroborate

 Nitrosonium tetrafluoroborate, also called nitrosyl tetrafluoroborate, is a chemical compound with the chemical formula NOBF4.
-This colourless solid is used in organic synthesis as a nitrosating agent.
+This colourless solid is used in organic synthesis as a nitrosating agent, diazotizing agent and a mild oxidant.

 NOBF4 is the nitrosonium salt of fluoroboric acid, and is composed of a nitrosonium cation, [NO]+, and a tetrafluoroborate anion, [BF4]−.

 Reactions

 The dominant property of NOBF4 is the oxidizing power and electrophilic character of the nitrosonium cation.
 It forms colored charge transfer complexes with hexamethylbenzene and with 18-crown-6.
 The latter, a deep yellow species, provides a means to dissolve NOBF4 in dichloromethane.

 Nitrosonium tetrafluoroborate may be used to prepare metal salts of the type [MII(CH3CN)x][BF4]2 (M = Cr, Mn, Fe, Co, Ni, Cu).
 The nitrosonium cation acts as the oxidizer, itself being reduced to nitric oxide gas: